emaculation/macemu/BasiliskII/README.md

 ## Technical Documentation

-Please see the included file "TECH" for a technical overview of the emulator.
+Please see the included file "TECH.md" for a technical overview of the emulator.

 ## Acknowledgements